marccarmen/ConferenceScraper/README.md

 command:<br>
 <code>python ConferenceScraperApp/_main_.py -l eng -m 04,10 -y <CURRENT_YEAR></code>

+## Optional Parameters

+<li><code>--includeLemma</code> By default the lemma is not included.
+If this parameter is included then the list of lemmas will be included in the output</li>

 # Output
 The output of this script is a tab separated list that looks like this<br>